kisonar/devops/installation/stuff/load-balancers/Haproxy/README.md

 #### Pre-requisite
 ```
-Before you start deployment install docker and docker-compose on target machine - look at Tools directory.
+Before you start deployment install docker and docker-compose on target machine.
 Keep in mind that both docker and docker-compose installations depend on OS type.
 ```

 #### Running playbook
 ```
-How to run Ansible and install or update Haproxy?

 Just clone repository, go to Haproxy directory and follow below steps.

 1 Changes required in ansible directory